-Figure 11.
-The FAST scheme differs from conventional static-timing analysis without parametric expressions of frequencies by less than one half a percent.
+The WCEC equations for the six benchmarks obtained from the static timing analysis tool and the FAST tool are compiled in Table 2 and in Figure 12.
+The FAST scheme differs from conventional static timing analysis without parametric expressions of frequencies by less than half a percent.
 Hence, we conclude that the FAST equations accurately model the WCEC obtained from the static analysis tool.
 Since the effects of scaling on WCEC are accurately modeled by the FAST equations, the scaling of the WCET can also be accurately captured.

-Table II shows the WCEC for all six benchmarks calculated for four different frequencies using the FAST equations and compared with the corresponding WCEC obtained from the static timing analysis tool.
-Figure 11 plots the ratio of the WCET for the FAST tool and the static timing analysis tool.
-Table II and Figure 11 show that the FAST bounds on WCET match the bounds obtained by the static timing analyzer exactly for cnt, mm, and srt.
-For fft, adpcm, and lms, the FAST bounds on WCET are very close to the bounds obtained by the static timing analyzer.
-The overestimation in these benchmarks is because of the presence of floating-point operations that have overlapping execution latencies with memory stalls (see Section 2.2, Figure 5).
+Table 2 shows the WCEC for all six benchmarks calculated for four different frequencies using the FAST equations and compared with the corresponding WCEC obtained from the static timing analysis tool.
+Figure 12 plots the ratio of the WCET for the FAST tool and the static timing analysis tool.
+As shown in the Table 2 and Figure 12, cnt, mm and srt show that the FAST bounds on WCET match the bounds obtained by the static timing analyzer exactly.
+For fft, adpcm and lms the FAST bounds on WCET are very close to the bounds obtained by the static timing analyzer.
+The overestimation in these benchmarks is due to the presence of floating point operations that have overlapping execution latencies with memory stalls (see Section 2.2, Figure 5).
 Thus, the FAST tool can accurately model the WCEC of tasks with a negligible error (<1%) by using our parametric frequency model.